 "I bet he did," I say.

 But I already knew that.

 She hands me the box.
 I slip my finger under the twine and proudly walk out.

 Frank and I sit down at his kitchen table.
 He opens the box and goes for the cannoli first.
 He takes a bite and grins with approval.

 "My life changed when I went to Larimer Avenue," Frank says.

 Frank lived on Lincoln Avenue, a few blocks away.
-He lived with his sisters, his parents, and his grandfather--the train tracks in his backyard.
+He lived with his sisters, his immigrant parents and grandfather, the train tracks in his backyard.

 Frank's a legendary jazz pianist and has been playing professionally for nearly seven decades.
 He went to Westinghouse High School where other famous jazz pianist honed their chops: Ahmad Jamal, Billy Strayhorn, Erroll Garner, Dakota Staton, and others.

-Still in school, Frank played at Genovese Cocktail Lounge from 9-2 am six nights a week.
-The club owner, Bill Genovese, was a big-time mafioso and he took a liking to Frank.
+Still in school, Frank played at Genovese Cocktail Lounge from 9-2 am, six nights a week.
+The club owner, Bill Genovese, was a big-time Mafioso and took a liking to Frank.
 Each week, Bill gave Frank a bottle of whiskey and a bottle of ginger ale.

 "I'm gonna call you kitten because you are too young to be a cat," Bill said.